 *this is not a ranked list

-If normal venues are too mainstream, then go as far as considering The National History Museum, our capital city’s spectacular landmark, for your weird and wonderful wedding.
+If normal venues are too mainstream, then go as far as considering The Natural History Museum, our capital city’s spectacular landmark, for your weird and wonderful wedding.
 Celebrate after the ceremony surrounded by family, friends and dinosaurs.

 Just marvel at the picture above.
 It would be impossible for any guest to forget your wedding, wouldn’t it?

 Their three venue spaces: The Hintze Hall, The North Hall and The Earth Hall, are all equally as spectacular, and range in capacity from 40 guests to 2500.
 Each one provides a romantic, grand and unrivalled backdrop to your day, which will no doubt be majestical.

 If you haven’t heard of The Eden Project, then picture this: the largest indoor rainforest in the W O R L D.